MirjamSchr/nmraspecds/docs/index.rst

 nmraspecds documentation
 ========================

 Welcome!
-This is the documentation for nmraspecds, a Python package for ...
+This is the documentation for nmraspecds, a Python package for reading in, manipulating and plotting NMR spectra with the ultimate goal to document all steps and make the history of the processed spectrum reproducible.

 Features